Radiologic Technology FAQ

 All students must submit to a criminal background check and a drug screening upon entrance to the program.
 Specific information is provided to students at the mandatory program orientation.

-Students are provided a clinical schedule at the beginning of each semester.
+No. Students are provided a clinical schedule at the beginning of each semester.
 Clinical schedules include weekdays and weekends as well as first and second shift hours.
 The total number of clinical hours completed during weekends and second shift hours are less than 25% of the total number of clinical hours required by the program.

 Many of our students have families, work, and attend school.
 The students are apprised during the program orientation of the number of hours required for the program so they may adjust work hours each semester to accommodate school schedules.
 Class and clinical schedules will not be adjusted for student work schedules.
 Students are advised to be disciplined and practice good time management skills throughout the program.